dougeby/IntuneDocs/InTuneDocs/sandbox/ts-sum-client-loc-request.md

 ms.assetid: tempfile
 author: jeffgilb
 ---
-# The client sends a WSUS Location Request to the management point
+# WSUS Location Request to the management point

+## What happens when a client sends a WSUS location request
 The first thing the client does is set the WSUS server that will be its update source for software update scans.
 That process is detailed below.

 1. When the Configuration Manager client needs to process a software update scan, Scan Agent creates a scan request based on the available policy as noted in the **ScanAgent.log** log file: